-Tail: The tail is set very high on a Shar Pei, making it one of this breed’s most notable characteristics.
+Tail: The tail is set very high, making it one of this breed's most notable characteristics.
 The tail is thick at the base and tapers as it extends from the body.
 It is often curled forward over the body.

-The Shar Pei breed is very loyal, in addition to being quite playful.
+This breed is very loyal, in addition to being quite playful.
 It can be stubborn, so it is important for Shar Pei dogs to receive early and effective training.
-Additionally, Shar Pei dogs can be aloof around strangers.
+Additionally, these dogs can be aloof around strangers.

 AKC Group: Non-sporting